In this role, he brings two decades of experience as a technologist, senior executive, serial entrepreneur and investor.

 Dave holds a MBA from Jacksonville State University and a Bachelor of Arts from Eckerd College where he played NCAA basketball.

 By joining Inxeption, Dave is renewing an 18-year relationship with Farzad Dibachi, Mark Moore, and Terry Garnett.

 J. David Judd

 David Judd has 30 years' experience in developing enterprise solutions for manufacturing and service-based companies.
 He has worked with most of the Fortune 500 bringing digital transformation in the areas of marketing, sales, and service.
 As director at Oracle for 12 years he led partner and field sales enablement.
 He managed sales integration and go-to-market strategy for Oracle acquisitions.
 He has a PhD in leadership and administration.
 His dissertation examined online communities in knowledge-based organizations.
 He has published articles and speaks on the uses of blockchain technology in higher education and industry.
-In his role at Inxeption, he supports sales operations and leads customer success through growing GMV.
+In his role at Inxeption, he supports sales operations and leads customer success through growing Gross Revenue.

 Rhonda Dibachi is an American business executive, entrepreneur, and author.
 She is the co-founder and chief executive officer of Noribachi, a custom LED lighting manufacturer specializing in industrial and commercial applications.
 Prior to Noribachi, she co-founded Niku Corporation, a Silicon Valley-based infrastructure productivity software provider, with her husband Farzad Dibachi.
 Previously, Dibachi worked for Webvan and has been recognized as a leading female entrepreneur.